Capital

 Detailed Explanation:

 Investing in capital goods enhances economic growth by increasing productivity and enabling businesses to produce more items or serve more customers per hour.
-Goods used when manufacturing other goods can be broken into two categories, intermediate and capital goods.
+Goods used when manufacturing other goods can be broken into intermediate and capital goods.
 Intermediate goods are inputs in a product.
 They are not the final product.
-Instead they are included in the final product.
+Instead, producers include them in the final product.
 Examples of intermediate goods are wood in a house, plastic in a toy, metal in a boat, or sugar in candy.
-A capital good is the machinery, land, or tools used in the production and distribution of a good or service.
+A capital good is the machinery, land, or tools used to produce and distribute a good or service.
 Unlike intermediate goods, capital goods are not included in the end product.
-Instead manufacturers use capital goods in the production of the good or service to improve a firm’s productivity, or increase the output per worker.
+Instead, manufacturers use capital goods to provide the good or service to improve a firm’s productivity, or increase the output per worker.
 Investing in capital goods allows businesses and countries to increase their production possibilities and push out their production possibilities frontier.

-Financial capital is money used to finance a company's growth.
-It is important to note that money itself is not financial capital.
-Instead money must be earmarked for acquiring capital assets.
+Financial capital is money used to finance a company’s growth.
+Money itself is not financial capital but can be used to acquire capital assets.
 For example, a company may issue stock to raise the financial capital it needs to build a new plant.
 Debt is another source of financial capital.
-Here the borrowed money could be used to acquire the capital assets such as manufacturing equipment.
+Here, the borrowed money could be used to acquire the capital assets such as manufacturing equipment.

 Capital assets are bought and sold.
-When an asset is sold for a gain, the owner incurs a capital gain and pays a capital gains tax.
-A capital loss is incurred when an asset is sold at a loss.
+When an asset is sold for a gain, the owner incurs a capital gain and must pay a capital gains tax.

 How we choose to spend our resources has long-term economic implications.
 Investing in capital generates future growth.
 For example, financial capital invested in education furthers economic growth more than paying the local pro for a lesson on improving a golf swing.
 Investing in research and development contributes more to future growth than paying an accountant to prepare a tax return.
 Investments like education and research and development enhance the ability to generate future income.